-- Print the PDF of your submitted SAF (emailed to you after submission) and take it to your advisor(s) for signature(s) and to ensure your course plan will keep you on track for graduation. - It is helpful to print and provide your advisor(s) with descriptions of all the courses you want to have approved. - Upload SAF signed by your advisor(s) to your OrangeAbroad application no later than April 13. - Upload to Questionnaire: Student Advising Form (with Advisor's Signature).
+- Print the PDF of your submitted SAF (emailed to you after submission) and take it to your advisor(s) for signature(s) and to ensure your course plan will keep you on track for graduation. - → It is helpful to print and provide your advisor(s) with descriptions of all the courses you want to have approved. - Upload SAF signed by your advisor(s) to OrangeAbroad no later than October 31. - → Upload to Questionnaire: Student Advising Form (with Advisor's Signature).
 Be sure to hit 'Submit' (not 'Save').
-Only legible PDF files will be accepted. - → Syracuse Abroad will record any changes made on your uploaded SAF as a result of consultation with your advisor(s). - You may access your uploaded SAF by returning to the Questionnaire at any time.
-It can be helpful to refer to your SAF when you register online April 18-May 3.
+Only legible PDF files will be accepted. - → Syracuse Abroad will record any changes made on your uploaded SAF as a result of consultation with your advisor(s).